sudevo7/weather-app/README.md

 # 🌤️ Weather Finder App

-A modern and responsive weather application built with **React** that allows users to search for real-time weather information for any city worldwide.
+A weather application built with **React** that allows users to search for real-time weather information for any city worldwide.

 ![Weather Finder App Screenshot](./WeatherApp-preview.png)